Have your say! Nine questions about student feedback

 There are six teams which have overall responsibility for education at Diak.
 Each team has a student member.
 You can also contact the student member to send your feedback to the team.

 Course lecturers review all feedback and use it when developing future course iterations.
-They also produce a summary of feedback and any subsequent planned changes, which is published to the course group in Moodlerooms.
+They also produce a summary of feedback and any subsequent planned changes, which is discussed with students or shared in the course page in Moodlerooms.

 The education teams review feedback biannually.
 Key development needs are reviewed and discussed in these reviews.